klemmm/jsanalyzer/README.md

  * `output.py`: defines the pretty-printer / output generator.
 It is executed after the interpreter, and outputs the result JS, where each constant expression is replaced with its value.

+## Code Transforms

+The used optimizations are common, and found in any good compilation book (dead code/variable elimination, unrolling, etc)